GowthamGirithar/playground-KOP3hCob/markdowns/welcome.md

 4. It run efficiently on large databases

 # Random Forest Demo

 @[Naive Bayes Demo]({"stubs": ["src/main/java/com/gg/ml/RandomForestDemo.java"], "command": "com.gg.ml.RandomForestDemoTest#test"})

 # Code Explanation

+In this above sample code, we have used RandomForest classifier of weka .
+We can set the number of trees it have to breakup for the features we have given as traing set.